Resources for Fellows

 Applicants from outside the School of Humanities and Sciences are eligible to apply only for Geballe Fellowships.

 May I apply for more than one dissertation fellowship?[+]Applicants are encouraged to apply for any of the dissertation fellowships they would accept and for which they are eligible and competitive.
-The same selection committee collectively evaluates applicants for all four fellowships.
-From the applicant pool, a top group of approximately 40 potential awardees is identified for the approximately 30 fellowship spots.
+The same selection committee collectively evaluates applicants for all three fellowships.
+From the applicant pool, a top group of approximately 50 potential awardees is identified for the approximately 25 fellowship spots.
 Only at the very end of the selection process are specific applicants matched up with specific fellowships.
 Designating multiple fellowships gives the selection committee more award options, and thus increases your odds of receiving a fellowship.

 The exception to this is the Lieberman fellowship, which is decided by a separate ranking, discussion, and vote.
 Because of the unique selection criteria for the Lieberman, and the significant additional work involved in applying for this award, please do not apply unless you believe you are a strong candidate.